marvinkreis/guut/prompts/long_instructions_3.md

 ### Important note

-*THIS IS VERY IMPORTANT:*  Your code snippt must call the buggy function only once!
+*THIS IS VERY IMPORTANT:*  Your code snippet must call the buggy function only once!
 We will execute it against the correct code and the buggy code for you!
 Calling the buggy function multiple times in your experiment will result in *immediate disqualification*.

 - *DO NOT* recreate the mutant in your experiment.
 - *DO NOT* execute the function for both the correct code and the mutant code in your experiment.